scalameta/metals/docs/integrations/new-editor.md

 The `metals/openWindow` params are used with the New Scala Project functionality.
-After the new project has been created, if the editor has the ability to open the project in a new window then these params are used with the the `metals-open-folder` command.
+After the new project has been created, if the editor has the ability to open the project in a new window then these params are used with the `metals-open-folder` command.

 ```ts
 interface MetalsOpenWindowParams {